grassrootseconomics/docs.grassecon.org/docs/commons/template.md

             4. Contact information*
                 1. Name, phone number, email, location, country
             5. Signers (who attest to the certificate information being connected to the Voucher)
-        3. (*) Note that all the above information is data stored and registered on a Certficate whic is published on the Ledger
+        3. (*) Note that all the above information is data stored and registered on a Certificate which is published on the Ledger
-    15. Voucher Contract Managment: The Voucher Contract (Smart contract) registered and publish on the Ledger has a Manager that can edit the Mutable Information in the Voucher Contract.
-The default Manager is the Member that published the contract and who may transfer Managment to any Account on the Ledger and also remove themselves as an Manager.
-Managment can be transferred to a Smart Contract that enables different forms of voting etc.
+    15. Voucher Contract Management: The Voucher Contract (Smart contract) registered and publish on the Ledger has a Manager that can edit the Mutable Information in the Voucher Contract.
+The default Manager is the Member that published the contract and who may transfer Management to any Account on the Ledger and also remove themselves as an Manager.
+Management can be transferred to a Smart Contract that enables different forms of voting etc.

+### Economic Commons

+An Economic Commons Agreement (multilateral agreement) as specified in this document is an Instrument

 ## Organization